Tomatosoup97/Web-Server/README.md

 1. Listen on port defined by user (e.g 8000)
 1. Allow multiple resources types by adding Content-Type HTTP header:
     * JSON (Header: application/json)
-1. XML (Header: application/xml)
+	* XML (Header: application/xml)

 ## Libraries:

-* Socket – C++ library for handling connection
+* Socket – C++ low-level library for handling connection
 * Boost Asio – One of the Boost's portable C++ source libraries.
-This library is serves a rich interface and API for network programming
+This library serves a rich interface and API for network programming